pglet/website/docs/tutorials/python.md

         ])
 ```

-To display different lists of tasks depending on their status we could maintain three lists with "All", "Active" and "Completed" tasks.
-We, however, chose an easier approach where we maintain the same list and just change task item's visibility depending on the status.
+To display different lists of tasks depending on their statuses, we could maintain three lists with "All", "Active" and "Completed" tasks.
+We, however, chose an easier approach where we maintain the same list and only change a task's visibility depending on the status.

 In `TodoApp` class we introduced `update()` method which iterates through all the tasks and updates their `view` Stack's `visible` property depending on the status of the task: